Corn Management after Loss of Soil Nitrogen

 How to Correct a Nitrogen Deficiency

-Based on the results of assessment and testing, it may be necessary to apply remedial N applications to improve deficiencies and to maintain corn yield potential.
-Corrective applications will be most effective prior to silking, when corn plants require the most nitrogen.
-Maximum N uptake in corn occurs approximately from growth stages V9 to V18, corresponding to the major period of growth.
-It is important to match the best nitrogen source to the method of application to achieve the best results.
+Based on the results of assessment and testing, it may be necessary to apply remedial or rescue N applications to help improve deficiencies and maintain corn yield potential.
+Corrective applications are most effective prior to silking, when corn plants require the most N. Maximum N uptake in corn occurs approximately from growth stages V9 to V18, corresponding to the major period of growth.
+It is important to match the best N source to the method of application to achieve the best results.

-1. Injection of anhydrous ammonia or urea-ammonium nitrate solutions between rows
+1. Injection of anhydrous ammonia or urea-ammonium nitrate (UAN) solutions between rows

 2. Broadcast dry ammonium sulfate